Ranbir5ingh/Classico/README.md

 Once both the client and server are started, you can access the application in your web browser by navigating to the localhost address followed by the port number displayed in the client's terminal output.

-## Features

-- User authentication (login, registration)
-- Product listings with detailed views
-- Shopping cart functionality
-- Order management for users and admins
-- Responsive design with Tailwind CSS

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features.

-## License

-This project is licensed under the ISC License.